L2-Lagrange/Simple-LM1875-sound-system/README.md

  <em>Left: Test setup    Right: Max power into 8 ohms before clipping</em>
 </p>

+The maximum output voltage before clipping is roughly 14.6V pk-pk per channel.
+This means the voltage across the load would be 29.2V pk-pk (10.36Vrms).
+At this point we can use (V^2)/R to estimate a power output of 13.42W before noticable distortion.
+This is significantly louder than you would expect.
+It can operate into clipping and still sound good.
+The power output is similar into a 4 ohm load, but it has less voltage headroom before clipping and and significantly higher current.

 ***8 ohm clipping:
 <p align="center">
   <img src="Images/8_ohm_start_clipping.png" width="45%" />